-Discussion in 'Philosophy and Theology' started by Tuxedo America, Sep 16, 2017.
+Discussion in 'Sacraments and Holy Orders' started by Tuxedo America, Sep 16, 2017.

 My feeling is every Eucharist is a miracle.